- Our Curriculum

 Physical Development is made up of the following aspects:

 We provide opportunities both indoors and outdoors for children to develop physically, encouraging safe, energetic, physical play.
-Our snack times and topics throughout the year promote social skills and the importance of making healthy food choices.

 Personal, Social and Emotional Development